 - What type of supplies will I need when I get home?

 - Do I need to rearrange my home?

 - What should I do if there are steps that go to my bedroom or bathroom?

 What are the signs that something is wrong with my new knee?
 How can I prevent problems with my new knee?

-What are other signs and symptoms that I need to call the doctor's office?
+What are other signs and symptoms that I need to call my surgeon's office?